sterpazook/rsschool-cv/cv.md

 PS: No bad habits, married, have kids.
 Driving licence B.
 ### Working Experience
 My working experience mainly includes wholesale supply, sales and support of Schneider Electric equipment.
 But I also have experience in graphic design and PDH SDH Microwave Radio Link Equipment commissioning though it was many years ago.\
 Due to current global events my main job is quickly becoming irrelevant.
 So I've decided to move forward and learn a new profession as a web developer.
-Especially since I run my own web-site and have some experience with HTML, PHP, Drupal, ModX and some other web-tools.
+Especially since I run my own web-site and have some experience with HTML, PHP, Drupal, ModX etc.
 ### Skills
 * HTML, CSS
 * Git/GitHub